neuralmagic/deepsparse/integrations/haystack/README.md

 After this is done, importing assets from `deepsparse.transformers.haystack` will trigger an auto-installation of Neural Magic's fork of `transformers` as well as `farm-haystack[all]==1.4.0`.
 These auto-installations can be controlled by setting the environment variables `NM_NO_AUTOINSTALL_TRANSFORMERS` and `NM_NO_AUTOINSTALL_HAYSTACK` respectively.

 ## Haystack ##
 [Haystack](https://haystack.deepset.ai/overview/intro) is an open source framework developed by Deepset for building document search systems.
-The library implements classes that handle operations such as document storage, index search, embedding generation, and document search (formally known as information retrieval).
+The library implements classes that handle operations such as document storage, index search, embedding generation, and information retrieval.

 ### Document Retrieval with Haystack ###
-A typical a document retrieval script in Haystack might look something like this:
+A typical document retrieval script in Haystack might look something like this:

 First initialize a document store.
 The document store is responsible for handling the storage of document texts, their embeddings, as well as indexing those embeddings.
 The simplest document store provided by Haystack is the `InMemoryDocumentStore`, but more complex document stores such as `ElasticDocumentStore`, `FAISSDocumentStore`, or `WeaviateDocumentStore` may require more set up but provide more robust indexing capabilities.
 ``` python3